zephyrproject-rtos/zephyr/boards/xtensa/intel_adsp_cavs25/doc/intel_adsp_generic.rst

 Signing
 -------

-West automatically signs the binary as the first step of flashing, but if you need to sign the binary yourself without flashing, you can invoke the west sign command directly.
-Read the output of a ``west flash`` command to find the ``west sign`` invocation.
-You can copy and modify it for your own purposes.
+``west build`` tries to sign the binary at the end of the build.
+If you need to sign the binary yourself, you can invoke ``west sign`` directly.
+Read the ``west`` logs to find the ``west sign`` invocation; you can copy and modify the command logged for your own purposes.
+Run ``west sign -h`` for more details.

+The build tries to provide as many default rimage parameters are possible.
+If needed, there are several ways to override them depending on your specific situation and use case.
+They're often not mutually exclusive but to avoid undocumented rimage precedence rules it's best to use only one way at a time.

+- For local, interactive use prefer ``rimage.extra-args`` in west config, see ``west sign -h``.
+The WEST_CONFIG_LOCAL environment variable can point at a different west configuration file if needed.

+- You can add or overwrite a ``$platform.toml`` file(s) in your ``rimage/config/`` directory

+- For board-specific needs you can define WEST_SIGN_OPTS in ``boards/my/board/board.cmake``, see example in ``soc/xtensa/intel_adsp/common/CMakeLists.txt``

-As mentioned previously, if you're unable to install the rimage tool globally, you can pass it the path to the tool binary as an argument to ``west flash`` if the flash target exists for your board.
+For backwards compatibility reasons, you can also pass rimage parameters like the path to the tool binary as arguments to
+``west flash`` if the flash target exists for your board.
 To see a list of all arguments to the Intel ADSP runner, run the following after you have built the binary.
 There are multiple arguments related to signing, including a